archlinux/aurweb/test/README.md

 are a few particular testing utilities in `aurweb` that one should keep aware of to aid testing code:

-- `aurweb.testing.setup_init_db(*tables)`
+- `db_test` pytest fixture
-    - Prepares test database tables to be cleared before a test is run.
-Be careful not to specify any tables we depend on for constant records, like `AccountTypes`, `DependencyTypes`, `RelationTypes` and `RequestTypes`.
+    - Prepares test databases for the module and cleans out database tables for each test function requiring this fixture.
 - `aurweb.testing.requests.Request`
     - A fake stripped down version of `fastapi.Request` that can be passed to any functions in our codebase which use